European paper wasp: Male dominance

 Male abdominal spots correlate with dominance.
 Smaller, elliptically shaped spots reflect a more dominant male that is preferred by females and wins competitions with other males.
 This is in contrast to males with larger, irregularly shaped abdominal spots that are generally subordinate and less sexually successful.
 Males cannot sting and would solely have only their mandibles as a form of defense.

 Abdomen-stroking behaviors

 Abdomen rubbing of the female P. dominula occurs during the egg stage of the colonies, more in multiple-female colonies than in solitary colonies.
 Several functions of female abdominal rubbing are possible, one of them being painting predator-resistant chemicals on the surface of the nest for defense.
+In particular, it has been experimentally shown that the secretion of the Van der Vecht's gland of P. dominula (in the article, erroneously referred to as Polistes gallicus) has a repellent effect on ants.
 A second possible function is to communicate the dominance status of the female to the young brood.
 Alpha females perform abdomen stroking more than subordinate females.
 After an alpha female is removed, subordinates increase their abdomen stroking rate.
 The substances secreted during the rubbing have two potential functions: repressing future ovarian development in the brood or informing the brood of which adult female is the dominant individual.